 But, I also need to take into account that we have to move bath products back and forth between the bath and shower, which we often forget to do.

-I’ll tell you what…there’s nothing worse than realizing that I forgot to get my razor from the bathtub and then having to yell as loud as I can over the running water and noisy exhaust fan in hopes that someone will hear me, knowing that if no one does, I will either have to leave the warmth of the shower and use the bath mat to shuffle my dripping wet self across the floor to get my razor from waaaay on the other side of the bathtub, or skip shaving again.
+I’ll tell you what…there’s nothing worse than realizing that I forgot to get my razor from the bathtub, and then having to yell as loud as I can over the running water and noisy exhaust fan in hopes that someone will hear me, knowing that if no one does, I will either have to leave the warmth of the shower and use the bath mat to shuffle my dripping-wet-self across the floor to get my razor, or skip shaving again.

 No one should have to make those kinds of decisions. 😉